 I, on behalf of the Board of Directors of Thai Agro Energy Public Company Limited (the "Company"), hereby, announces the results of the operations in the previous year.
-2015 saw greater potential of the Company, with another step forward to become a leader in the development of renewable energy.
-In 2015, the Company's revenue was up to 2,602.57 million baht, with a net profit of 244.27 million baht, an increase from the same period of the previous year by 4.08% and 11:38%, respectively.
-This success came from several factors - the steady demand for ethanol, due to the government's policy to cancel the sales of gasoline 91, and the accomplishment in the Company's expense and cost control schemes, plus an ability to repay bank loans accordingly to the term making the interest burden reduced.
+In 2016, the Company's revenue was up to 2,418.35 million baht, with a net profit of 178.10 million baht.